decentralized-identity/sidetree/spec/markdown/rest-api.md

 2. The object MUST contain a `did_suffix` property, and its value MUST be the [DID Suffix](#did-suffix) of the DID the operation pertains to.
 3. The object MUST contain a `update_reveal_value` property, and its value MUST be the last update [COMMITMENT_VALUE](#commitment-value).
 4. The object MUST contain an `delta` property, and its value MUST be a `Base64URL` encoded [_Update Operation Delta Object_](#update-data-object).
-5. The object MUST contain a `signed_data` property, and its value MUST be a [IETF RFC 7515](https://tools.ietf.org/html/rfc7515) compliant JWS object as defined in [Map File](#map-file) for Update operations.
+5. The object MUST contain a `signed_data` property, and its value MUST be a [IETF RFC 7515](https://tools.ietf.org/html/rfc7515) compliant compact JWS object as defined in [Map File](#map-file) for Update operations.

 #### Recover